xarantolus/ccan-archiver/README.md

   "download_count": Number of downloads,
   "author": Name of the uploader,
   "votes": Number of votes,
-  "category": Category_,
+  "category": Category,
-  "engine": Engine for which this file was created_, "download_link": _Downloadlink to ccan.de (Forwarding-Link)_,
-  "direct_link": Direct download link, usually on another server }
+  "engine": Engine for which this file was created, "download_link": download link to ccan.de (Usually a redirect), "direct_link": Direct download link, usually on another server }
 ```